Oklahoma County jail set to put air conditioning back on

 OKLAHOMA CITY (AP) — Oklahoma County commissioners have agreed to turn on the air conditioning at the county jail even though pipes still need to be repaired.

-The Oklahoman reports that the commissioners voted Thursday to put the Oklahoma County Jail air cooling system on May 13, nearly three weeks before the repair work is scheduled to be completed.
+The commissioners voted Thursday to turn the Oklahoma County Jail air cooling system on May 13, nearly three weeks before the repair work is scheduled to be completed, The Oklahoman reported.

+"We want people to have reasonable comfort," Commissioner Kevin Calvey said at the meeting.
+"Let's remind folks that that this is a jail, not a prison.
+Most people in there are pretrial, under our system of law, innocent until proven guilty.
+That means most of the people in that jail are legally innocent as of right now.
+And, then, also, even if it is a situation where they're convicted and things like that, we still want to treat people humanely.
+There are laws involving that."

 The decision comes after Public Defender Bob Ravitz warned that lives are at a risk from hot conditions inside the jail.
 The temperatures Thursday morning ranged from 76 to 85 degrees in inhabited pods.